WebCivics/PermissiveCommonsOntologiesDocs/use-cases/Webizen/HostServiceRequirements/Authentication Fabric.md

 There's a couple of different layers involved in this Authentication Fabric.

 ### Authentication of Devices
-A variety of host-fingerprinting information is employed and thereafter supported via [WebID Specifications](WebID%20Specifications.md) [WebID-TLS](Semantic%20Web/SemWeb-AUTH/WebID-TLS.md), [WebID-TLS](Semantic%20Web/SemWeb-AUTH/WebID-TLS.md) and similar.
+A variety of host-fingerprinting information is employed and thereafter supported via [WebIDSpecifications](WebIDSpecifications.md) [WebID-TLS](Semantic%20Web/SemWeb-AUTH/WebID-TLS.md), [WebID-TLS](Semantic%20Web/SemWeb-AUTH/WebID-TLS.md) and similar.

 NB: https://github.com/jaypipes/ghw

 ### Network Authentication tooling
-The "Network" Authentication fabric makes use of IPv4/IPv6 (preferred) tooling, alongside DNS, TLS, [VerifiableClaimsAndCredentials](VerifiableClaimsAndCredentials.md) and [WebID-OIDC](Semantic%20Web/SemWeb-AUTH/WebID-OIDC.md)
+The "Network" Authentication fabric makes use of IPv4/IPv6 (preferred) tooling, alongside DNS, TLS, [VerifiableCredentials](VerifiableCredentials.md) and [WebID-OIDC](Semantic%20Web/SemWeb-AUTH/WebID-OIDC.md)

 ### Agent Authentication Tooling
-Agent based authentication links with the semantic authentication chain, alongside [WebID-OIDC](Semantic%20Web/SemWeb-AUTH/WebID-OIDC.md) and [VerifiableClaimsAndCredentials](VerifiableClaimsAndCredentials.md) alongside tools such as [WebAuthn](Webizen%20Tech%20Stack/Webizen%203.0/Webizen%20App%20Spec/WebSpec/WebPlatformTools/WebAuthn.md).
+Agent based authentication links with the semantic authentication chain, alongside [WebID-OIDC](Semantic%20Web/SemWeb-AUTH/WebID-OIDC.md) and [VerifiableCredentials](VerifiableCredentials.md) alongside tools such as [WebAuthn](Webizen%20Tech%20Stack/Webizen%203.0/Webizen%20App%20Spec/WebSpec/WebPlatformTools/WebAuthn.md).

 NOTE
 This document is incomplete.
 There's a bunch more that ends-up going into the ecosystem that ends-up supporting a form of safety / security 'fabric' that (afaik) is unlike others.